 Portfolio

 More on my personal background: I am a U.S. citizen who grew up and was educated in Singapore.
-Besides research, I worked as a software engineer at Salesforce and at several startups, ranging from deep tech (quantum computing) to B2C companies based in Southeast Asia and the United States.
+Besides research, I worked as a software engineer at Salesforce and as a product strategist at several startups, ranging from deep tech (quantum computing) to B2C companies based in Southeast Asia and the United States.
 I also studied abroad at the University of Oxford (Magdalen College) in Fall 2022, where I studied graph representation learning and philosophy of mind, and tried my hand at rowing!
-I enjoy playing tennis, hiking, reading (+ occasionally writing) science fiction, and brush calligraphy.
+I enjoy playing tennis, snowboarding, ashtanga yoga, hiking, reading (+ occasionally writing) science fiction, and brush calligraphy.

 Inspired by my interdisciplinary coursework, I am drawn to research leveraging cognitive science for robot learning and visual understanding.
 I aim to better understand human cognitive processes, such as multimodal perception, curiosity, and interactive learning, to develop human-inspired learning algorithms for robotics.